kimakuh/css-styleguide/README.md

 * Use one level of indentation for each declaration.
 * Include a single space after the colon of a declaration.
 * Use lowercase and shorthand hex values, e.g., `#aaa`.
-* Use single or double quotes consistently.
-Preference is for double quotes, e.g., `content: ""`.
+* Use double quotes consistently.
 * Quote attribute values in selectors, e.g., `input[type="checkbox"]`.
 * _Where allowed_, avoid specifying units for zero-values, e.g., `margin: 0`.
 * Include a space after each comma in comma-separated property or function